Excelsior-Technologies-Community/QRCodeGenerator/README.md

 ## Usage

-This section covers how to generate and scan QR codes, including how to pass data to the library and retrieve results.
+Here's how to generate and scan QR codes, pass data in, and get results out.

 ### QR Code Generation with QRCodeView

-**What:** Generate QR codes with custom content, colors, and center images using the QRCodeView.

-**How to use:**
-1. Add `QRCodeView` to your XML layout.
-2. In your Activity/Fragment, get a reference to the view.
-3. Set the content and customize appearance.
-4. Call `generateQRCode()` to create the QR code.
-5. Use `getQRCodeBitmap()` to retrieve the image, or `saveQRCode()` to save it.

-**Example:**
+Drop the `QRCodeView` into your layout and you're ready to go.
+You can set the content, tweak the look, and even add a logo or photo in the center.

 ```xml
 <!-- In your layout XML -->